Pixocoin/Litesight-api/README.md

 Please note that some older versions of Litesight-API store that on `<Pixosight's root>/db`.

 This can be changed at config/config.js.
-As of June 2014, storing the livenet blockchain takes ~35GB of disk space (2GB for the testnet).

 ## Development